n7space/asn1-pusc-lib/CodingStandard.md

 Type fileds should follow `camelCaseStartingWithLowerCase`.

-`-` is allowed to separate numbers in names.
+`-` is allowed to separate numbers in names or upper-cased abbrieviations (like ID).